Number of hours

 Learning outcomes:

-• Present the role, organization and operation of the maintenance department of a company through a stay in the department ;
+- Introduce the role, organization and operation of a company's maintenance department through a visit to the department;

-• Work in groups on case studies in a limited time frame.
+- Work in groups on case studies within a limited time frame.

-For the learning masters and their colleagues present during the "maintenance and continuous improvement" day):
+For apprentice masters and their colleagues present during the “maintenance and continuous improvement” day:

-• Address concrete problems (case studies) and obtain, if necessary, new avenues of investigation;
+- tackle concrete problems (case studies) and obtain, where appropriate, new avenues of investigation;

 Bernard PINEAUX